Amy Schumer: Political advocacy

-Since the 2010s, Schumer has been an active celebrity presence in liberal politics, endorsing democratic candidates and sometimes making appearances with her cousin Chuck Schumer.
+Since the 2010s, Schumer has been an active celebrity presence in liberal politics, endorsing Democratic Party candidates and sometimes making appearances with her cousin Chuck Schumer.

 On October 4, 2018, Schumer was arrested at the U.S. Capitol while protesting the nomination of Brett Kavanaugh as an Associate Justice of the U.S. Supreme Court.

-She has used her role as a comedian to encourage higher voter turnout and spread awareness about voter ID laws.
-Prior to the 2022 midterm elections, Schumer worked with voter ID education and assistance organization VoteRiders to raise awareness of local ID requirements.
+Schumer has used her role as a comedian to encourage higher voter turnout and spread awareness about voter ID laws.
+Prior to the 2022 midterm elections, she worked with voter ID education and assistance organization VoteRiders to raise awareness of local ID requirements.

-In October 2023, Schumer was one of over 700 Hollywood professionals who signed an open letter condemning Hamas and demanding the release of hostages held in Gaza.
-The letter reads, "As Israel takes the necessary steps to defend its citizens in the coming days and weeks, social media will be overrun by an orchestrated misinformation campaign spearheaded by Iran.
-We urge everyone to remember the horrific images that came out of Israel and to not amplify or fall for their propaganda."

 Schumer supported Andrew Cuomo during the 2025 New York City mayoral election.
 Schumer had previously supported Cuomo during the 2018 New York gubernatorial election before supporting his opponent Cynthia Nixon, then switching back to Cuomo.
+She praised the eventual winner Zohran Mamdani for condemning the painting of swastikas on a Jewish day school in Brooklyn, writing, "The Jewish community is looking forward to having your support, Mayor-Elect [Mamdani]... a united NYC is a stronger, better NYC".

+Israel

+Schumer has been a vocal advocate for Israel following the October 7 attacks, a stance for which she has received backlash.
+Critics have accused Schumer of posting Islamophobic content and misinformation, including sharing a post which depicted pro-Palestinian protesters as holding up signs that read, "Gazans rape Jewish girls only in self-defense".

+In October 2023, Schumer was one of over 700 Hollywood professionals who signed an open letter condemning Hamas and demanding the release of hostages held in Gaza.
+That month, she was criticized for a social media post in which she asserted that an Islamic Jihad missile was responsible for the Al-Ahli Arab Hospital explosion and accused media outlets of "blaming Israel" for the explosion.

+Schumer told Variety in 2024, "I don't agree with anything that Netanyahu is doing, and neither do the Israelis I know.
+Of course what's going on in Gaza is sickening, horrifying and unthinkable".
+She added, "The focus is so razor-sharp on Jewish people but not on Hamas", and recommended that people read Israel: A Simple Guide to the Most Misunderstood Country on Earth, a 2021 book by Noa Tishby.

+In January 2026, Schumer defended Israeli comedian Guy Hochman after a Beverly Hills theater canceled his show when he refused to condemn the Gaza genocide.